choiyhking/manual/firecracker1.9.1_on_rpi.md

 Result >
 2024-10-20T15:00:36.697396842 [anonymous-instance:main] Running Firecracker v1.9.1

-your shell will be blocked...
+(and your shell will be blocked...)
 ```

 In the second shell, communicate with firecracker process via HTTP requests.